noclocks/NoClocksVault/04-RESOURCES/Cheatsheets/Cheatsheet - Authentication.md

 8. Handle responses from the links accordingly.

-### Recommended Process If the User DOES NOT HAVE Multifactor Authentication Enabled[¶](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#recommended-process-if-the-user-does-not-have-multifactor-authentication-enabled "Permanent link")
+### Recommended Process If the User DOES NOT HAVE Multifactor Authentication Enabled

 1. Confirm the validity of the user's authentication cookie/token.
 If not valid, display a login screen.
 2. Describe the process for changing the registered email address to the user.